-At the age of 25, Gilberto is a seven-year pro.
-The WBO super middleweight world champion, he is one of boxing’s rising young stars.
+At the age of 26, Gilberto is an eight-year pro.
+The WBO super middleweight world champion, he won the title in April, 2016, and has made two title defenses.

 Gilberto is learning to speak English.
 He said, “I understand it better and I speak it a little, but I’m not comfortable yet.
 I don’t have the confidence to speak the way I would like, but I hope to answer all the questions in English in the future.
 I’m learning more English every day.
 I practice with my trainer, with my friends, everything.”